 Prolonged periods of sugar remaining in the blood can cause serious damages to different parts of the body, feet and legs being the most prominent.
 In fact, diabetes is one of the major causes of all foot amputations in the world.

-Diabetes & Foot Complications
+Diabetes and Foot Complications

-By now, you know that diabetes can cause damages to your peripheral nerves.
+By now, you know that diabetes can cause damage to your peripheral nerves.
 Moreover, the damage lessens the ability to experience pain, cold, or heat.
 This means you will not feel pain if you have a foot injury or walk all day with a stone inside your shoe.
 Moreover, nerve damage can also change the shape of your feet and toes.
 This condition is known as neuropathy.

 The following are the most common foot complications caused when you suffer from neuropathy:

 A sore or wound can let in bacteria and fungus to the body.
 Although this is not harmful in normal cases, it is quite different when the person has diabetes.
 Since a diabetic is unable to feel any pain or discomfort, he/she will not take care of the cut, which leads to the skin not getting healed properly.
 When the broken skin gets infected, it causes a crater-formation in the skin known as foot ulcers.
 Foot ulcers are one of the common diabetic foot problems.